emilioicai/com.emilioicai.socialShare/README.md

 - email.subject: subject to be added when sharing by email
 - email.errorMsg: error message to be displayed if the email client is not available in the device
 - twitter.errorMsg: error message to be displayed if twitter is not available in the device
+- twitter.text: text to be included in the tweet (optional, if not specified the general one will be twitted)
 - facebook.errorMsg: error message to be displayed if facebook is not available in the device
 - whatsapp.errorMsg: error message to be displayed if whatsapp is not available in the device
 - onSuccess: callback to be fired in case the sharing was successful